-ROLE: Designer, Art Direction
+ROLE: Design, Art Direction

-Photography: Jameer Robinson
+PHOTOGRAPHY: Jameer Robinson

 CLIENT: Coffee Sunday